gentoo-mirror/menelkir/README.rst

 This overlay isn't connected in any way to Gentoo Official Repositories.
-If you are using this repository, please report any issues direct to me or using the github issue tracker.
+If you are using this repository, please report any issues direct to me or using the gitlab issue tracker.

 =============
 How to donate